Best Surf Spots Morocco: Where To Surf In Morocco

-The wave of Safi is undoubtedly the one that feeds the most fantasies among the many spots in Morocco.
-The best-known surfers are rushing to be await their sessions.
+The wave of Safi is undoubtedly the one that feeds the most fantasies among the many surf spots in Morocco.
+The best-known surfers are often found frothing over surfing in Safi, Morocco .
 This treasure is one of the best waves in the world.
 It was discovered in the early 1980s by a certain Luc bra, who made it known to Henri Evans, who has done everything with his friends for years to keep it a secret.
 It is found at the entrance to the city, at the bottom of a cliff and a little hidden.
 This incredible straight is the twin sister of Supertubes at Jeffreys Bay in thicker and regular, but mostly from Kirra, on the Gold Coast in Australia.
 Safi works only during large swells and in winter it never stops.
 The tube is insane.
 There are several sections and tubing can last more than 15 seconds.
 There may be a strong current in the ebb tide and it caters to experienced surfers with a certain physical condition.
 It can be dangerous and violent because there is little background and can be rough.
 Be careful…

-40 km north of Agadir is hiding Dracula.
+40 km north of Agadir is Taghazout Bay.
+With more than 20 different surf spots to choose from, there are many Hotels, Hostels and Surf Camps in Taghazout and Tamraght.
+Just outside of Taghazout there is a wonderful less frequented surf spot called Dracula.
 This wave takes its name from the rocks in the shape of teeth present under water.
 The sea urchins also invaded the spot.
 It is a hollow and powerful right of great beauty.
 But it asks for a confirmed level because it is particularly dangerous.
 The best sessions take place between May and October.

 The tip of anchors, a pretty magical spot, is located in Agadir.
 A fish-packing plant was placed on a point and old anchors were dragging in that place, hence its name.
 It soon became a reference spot in Morocco.
 And, initially, the Australians stormed it.
 It’s a wave of rocks, and the swell goes back 30 to 40 meters in front of the tip.
 And the wave can unfold on 200-300 meters, with a nice tube section at the beginning.
 Today there are many people in the water, with several surf schools.
 The spot has become very touristy but it’s still amazing.